MimiOnuoha/Thesis2020/README.md

 ## Overview

-Your thesis is an opportunity for you to create something that speaks to your viewpoint, your interests, and your work at ITP over the past two years.
+Your thesis is an opportunity for you to create something that speaks to your viewpoint, your interests, and your work at ITP.
 It's also an opportunity to move through the entire product development cycle, and to do that with the scaffolding of a community of other people going through the process with you.

 The process is divided into three parts: